hathora/builder/docs/reference.md

 ### Internal State

 For each stateId, the backend maintains an internal representation of the state in memory inside the server.
 The internal state type is passed into the `Methods` interface as a parameter so that it can enforce the correct class structure.
+The server entrypoint must export a class conforming to this `Methods` interface.

 Note that in simple cases, the `userState` can be used as the type of internal state (see [chat example](../examples/chat/server/impl.ts)).
 However, many times you may want a separate representation of internal state which then gets converted to the `userState` via the `getUserState()` function.